 DEQ and DNRC are jointly preparing an Environmental Impact Statement pursuant to Montana Environmental Policy Act to analyze and disclose the effects of the mine; DEQ’s Industrial and Energy Minerals Bureau is reviewing the mining application

-pursuant to Montana Surface and Underground Mine Reclamation Act; DEQ’s Water Protection Bureau will process the Montana Pollutant Discharge Elimination System permit application (and related TMDL with the DEQ Planning Division); and DEQ’s Air Resources Management Bureau will soon be processing an Air Quality Permit.
+pursuant to Montana Surface and Underground Mine Reclamation Act; DEQ’s Water Protection Bureau will process the Montana Pollutant Discharge Elimination System permit application (and related TMDL with the DEQ Planning Division); and DEQ’s Air Resources Management Bureau is processing an Air Quality Permit.
 All of these processes have public involvement components outlined in the flowchart below.

-For questions, more information about any of our processes, or to be added to our e-mail list
+For questions, more information about any of our processes, to be added to our e-mail list

 , or participate in monthly update calls, please contact: Kristi Ponozzo, 406-444-2813, email@example.com